Skip to main content

 "The septic tank outlet, or the outlet of the last septic tank in series, shall include an effluent filter device that retains solids greater than one sixteenth inch in size.
 Effluent filter devices shall be certified to ANSI/NSF Standard 46 or be approved by the director."

-When ordering a septic tank for Ohio installation, verify the outlet-side effluent filter is ANSI/NSF 46 certified.
-Most OEM filters ship with the certification marking visible on the filter body.
+When buying a septic tank for use in Ohio, make sure the effluent filter on the outlet side is certified to ANSI/NSF 46.
+Most original equipment manufacturer (OEM) filters come with this certification marked on the filter itself.

 ODH-Approved Tank List